bartmcleod/VrmlParser/README.md

 Originally, `test.wrl` contains the same content as the `house.wrl` from the ThreeJs examples, except for an occasional typo I had to fix to make the parser succeed.

+### Inline nodes
+The parser currently makes no attempt to load Inline nodes.
+It only parses them as an Inline node with a single property: the url.
+Depending on the type of renderer you use, you might want to feed the VRML file found at the url to the parser in turn, to get its contents as a node tree.
+If you are not writing a renderer, but would still like to see the contents of your whole VRML world, including Inline nodes, you may use `php make_single_file.php input.wrl [output-dir]`.
+For this command you need php.
+It will output the file `single_input.wrl` in the same directory as `input.wrl` or in the `output-dir` if you specified one.
+Once you've got `single_input.wrl` you may use that as input in the `vrml-parser.js` and run that through `node vrml-parser.js` to see the full tree on the console.

 ### Parser errors and reporting issues
 If the parser fails with information about a location in your VRML file, it will report the position in the terminal output.
 This might help you in correcting any errors in your VRML file, if you feel the